 Q: I want to frame my work behind glass, but am worried that it might be wet.
 What do I do?

-A: Our suggestion is to either frame your work without glass (especially if you’re working in oil!) or finish early enough to let your work dry before painting check-in (1pm Friday).
+A: Our suggestion is to either frame your work without glass (especially if you’re working in oil!) or finish early enough to let your work dry before painting turn-in (1pm Friday).

 Q: What are the funds raised by this event being used for?